Testing hypotheses via a mixture estimation model: Introduction

-The hypotheses or models can then be compared either through the {\em Bayes factor} or the posterior probability, respectively:
+either through the Bayes factor or through the posterior probability, respectively:

 Note that the latter quantity depends on the prior weights $\omega_i$ of both models.
-Both testing and model selection are thus expressed as a comparison of models.
-The Bayesian decision step proceeds by comparing the Bayes factor $\mathfrak{B}_{12}$ to the threshold value of one, or comparing the posterior probability $\mathbb{P}(\MF_1|x)$ to a bound derived from a 0--1 loss function (or a ``golden" bound like $\alpha=0.05$ inspired from frequentist practice \citep{berger:sellke:1987,berger:boukai:wang:1997, berger:boukai:wang:1999,berger:2003,ziliak:mccloskey:2008}.
-As a general rule, when comparing more than two models, the model with the highest posterior probability is selected.
-However, this rule is highly dependent on the prior modelling, even with large datasets, which makes it hard to promote as the default solution in practical studies.
+The Bayesian decision step proceeds by comparing the Bayes factor $\mathfrak{B}_{12}$ to the threshold value of one or comparing the posterior probability $\mathbb{P}(\MF_1|x)$ to a bound derived from a 0--1 loss function or a ``golden" bound like $\alpha=0.05$ inspired from frequentist practice \citep{berger:sellke:1987,berger:boukai:wang:1997, berger:boukai:wang:1999,berger:2003,ziliak:mccloskey:2008}.
+As a general rule, when comparing more than two models, the model with the largest posterior probability is selected, but this rule is highly dependent on the prior modelling, even with large datasets, which makes it hard to promote as the default solution in practical studies.

-Some well-documented difficulties with this traditional handling of Bayesian tests and Bayesian model choices via posterior probabilities are as follows.